aces/Loris-MRI/docs/scripts_md/remove_jiv_data_from_db_and_filesystem.md

 # DESCRIPTION

-This script will remove the JIV files from the parameter\_file table and the filesystem for projects that wish to clean up and remove completely the JIV data produced in the past.
-From now on, JIV datasets will not be produced anymore.
+This script will remove the JIV files from the `parameter_file` table and move them to the `$data_dir/archive/jiv` directory of the filesystem for projects that wish to clean up the JIV data produced in the past.
+Note that from release 20.0, JIV datasets will not be produced anymore by the imaging insertion scripts.

 ## Methods